This page was updated on 19 July 2021 at 4:30pm

 Named visitors scheme

-From 12 April 2021 care home residents can nominate up to 2 visitors for regular indoor visits.
+Care home residents can nominate up visitors for regular indoor visits.
+Named visitors should be agreed with the care home.

 Families and residents should discuss this and agree who will be nominated.
 If the resident lacks the capacity to make this decision, the care home is encouraged to discuss this with the resident’s family, friends and others who may usually have visited the resident.